-Focused Ultrasound is an incisionless treatment for essential tremor patients who have not responded to medication.
+Focused Ultrasound is an incisionless treatment for essential tremor patients.
 It uses sound waves guided by MRI to treat deep in the brain with no incisions or permanent implants.

 The MRI is the eyes of the treatment, enabling the physician to plan, guide and target the area for treatment.
 It also acts like a thermometer, providing continuous temperature monitoring to verify that only the targeted tissue is destroyed.